-8. Are there any cultural norms/phrases in your new country which you cannot stand?
+8. Are there any cultural norms/phrases in Norway which you cannot stand?

 Well there's one phrase which I just find really weird and that's when Norwegians describe unfortunate things as "boring".
 The word "kjedelig" in Norwegian means boring but is also used to say something like "Oh that's a shame" or "That sucks".

 So the first time I heard Norwegians describe something bad as "boring", I was slightly confused...
 I guess this however also reflects the Norwegian way of indirect communication and their fear of conflict which, as I stated earlier, is something that really irritates me in certain situations for example when people don't say sorry when bumping into others.

 It's not meant to be rude and it's just the way people are, but it's something I'm still not used to.

 9. What do you enjoy most doing in Norway?

 Exploring the outdoors!
 I guess I've become really Norwegian in the way that I have to go outside when the weather is good, to soak up as much sunshine as possible - even if it's -10 degrees.
 With long and dark winters, you really learn to appreciate the short summers and sunny days much more and use them much better!

 And now that the snow starts to melt, I really can't wait to get back into hiking!

 10. Do you think you will ever move home for good?

 Well here's the thing: I don't think I'll be living in Norway forever and certainly not in Tromso as I'll be leaving this summer.
 However I can't imagine living in Germany for the rest of my life either.
 Sure, Hamburg and Berlin are places I can see myself living in for a while but eventually, I would just get bored and want to explore somewhere new.